AmpersandJS/ampersand-state/README.md

 // and it will have the methods in the original awesome.sayHi(); // returns 'hi, henrik'

-// *BUT* it doesn't maintain the prototype chain
+// it also maintains the prototype chain
-// so instanceof checks will fail up the chain
+// so instanceof checks will work up the chain

 // so this is true
 awesome instanceof AwesomePerson; // true;

-// but this is false
+// and so is this
-awesome instanceof Person; // false
+awesome instanceof Person; // true

 ```

 ## Changelog

+- 0.1.0 - lots of cleanup, grabbing tests from human-model, now maintains the prototype chain so `instanceof` checks pass no matter how many times it's been extended.
 - 0.0.2 - improved doc
 - 0.0.1 - initial publish